soffes/blog/published/2007-01-17-famous-quote-of-the-week/famous-quote-of-the-week.markdown

 ---
-title: Famous Quote of the Week
+tags:
-categories: quote
+- quote
 ---

+# Famous Quote of the Week

 > Honesty is the first chapter of the book of wisdom.